bitcoin-hivemind/testnet-canonical/README.md

   addnode 162.243.37.30 onetry
   ```

-### To reset your environment and start over with the canonical blockchain data for testing
+### To reset your environment and start over with the canonical blockchain data for testing:
 1. Make sure that all instances of hivemind (hivemindd, hivemind-cli and hivemind-qt) are completely shutdown
   ```
   ps -aux | grep hivemind